 Everyone in the class was given a card illustrated with a specific species from one of five categories: birds, fishes, insects, mammals, and plants.
-Currently, some of the species used on the cards are extinct, and some are endangered.
-During class time, the intermittent sound of animals was used to indicate species that had become extinct in the intervening hour.
+Some of the species used on the cards are extinct, while others are endangered.
+During class time, the intermittent sound of animals was used to indicate a species that had become extinct in the intervening hour.
 Three species became extinct every hour, replicating the real-time daily extinction rate.
-Students who held an extinct species would have to relinquish their card into the “grave” (a plate) as a way of remembering and honoring extinction and biodiversity loss.
+Students who held an extinct species would have to relinquish their card into the “grave” (a plate) as a way of remembering and honouring extinction and biodiversity loss.
 This activity took five hours.
 After class, many participants were still discussing their species, and asking what led to their extinction.

-Trophic cascade cards – Zach Camozzi / Zi Wang
+Trophic cascade cards – Zach Camozzi and Zi Wang

-During Phase 1 of design for biodiversity it became clear that looking at one species in isolation was not the right approach.
-It did not give students the agency required to question the momentum of modern design process.
-Students should be given the opportunity to choose/recognize which species they are in relationship with.
-We also could not ignore the relationship between rockfish, kelp, starfish, urchins, otters, orcas and salmon.
+During Phase 1 of Design for Biodiversity, it became clear that looking at one species in isolation was not the right approach.
+It did not give students the agency required to question the momentum and impact of modern design processes, and we felt that students should be given the opportunity to choose or recognize which species they are in relationship with.
+We also could not ignore the relationships between rockfish, kelp, starfish, urchins, otters, orcas and salmon.
 This third deck of cards attempted to share these interconnections through a simulation of a trophic cascade, where species consume other species in a cascading relationship.
-This is inspired by Survival, a common field game where children are given animal roles and they chase each other to “extinction”.
+This is inspired by Survival, a common field game where children are given animal roles and they chase each other to “extinction.”
 Top predators control populations of grazing animals, which helps to sustain a healthy forest ecosystem.
-Our Trophic Cascade Cards look at aquatic ecology instead of terrestrial.
-Here, kelp is the forest of the sea and sea urchins are grazers.
+Instead of terrestrial interconnections, our Trophic Cascade Cards explored aquatic ecology; here, kelp is the forest of the sea and sea urchins are grazers.

 Each Trophic Cascade Card contains several pieces of information: a species name; a picture; an image of a body posture to take when acting as that species; and an indication of how to move so others can identify you.
 To begin, each student is given a kelp card and follows the card instructions; feet planted, hands in the air waving their arms in the light current.
-This Bodystorming, which also might be called role play or charades or simply acting, is a great way to break the ice, especially when easterly current rolls in and the kelp is almost knocked over, hands waving wildly!
+This is bodystorming, which also might be recognized as role-playing, charades, or simply acting, and is a great way to break the ice, especially when the easterly current rolls in and the kelp is almost knocked over, hands waving wildly!

-The body storm immediately removes the tension from the room.
-It is okay to laugh and put yourself in a weird or odd body position, simply because the assignment asks you to.
-After a couple minutes most students began to have a good time as the simulated tide went down and up.
+Bodystorming immediately removes the tension from the room, and the assignment offered students the permission to laugh and contort their bodies into weird or odd positions.
+After a couple of minutes, most students simulated the motions of the tide with ease and comfort.
 Urchins started eating kelp, and starfish started eating urchins.
 Salmon, rockfish, otters and orcas were all introduced to the group, and predator-prey relationships were discussed.
-During the game, participants discovered that the reduction of otters populations indirectly led to the disappearance of kelp forest, although there is no direct predatory relationship between them.
+During the game, participants discovered that the reduction of otter populations indirectly led to the disappearance of kelp forest, although there is no direct predatory relationship between them.

-For some students it is hard to comprehend that ocean ecology is just as diverse, or maybe more diverse than many coastal terrestrial ecosystems.
-A kelp forest is a forest, that sequesters carbon dioxide, creates habitat for a multitude of species, is a throughway for small species to avoid large predators, and shelters species from heavy currents (or as we think of it on land, heavy winds).
-This understanding that ecology is interconnected and relational is fundamental.
-The demise of one species can potentially effect others.
-Positively working in one area can have unexpected cascading effects into others.
-Students started to grasp that the things we do here on shore can make a difference to kelp in the deep.
+For some students, it is hard to comprehend that ocean ecology is just as diverse, or maybe more diverse than many coastal terrestrial ecosystems.
+A kelp forest sequesters carbon dioxide, creates habitat for a multitude of species, offers a throughway for small species to avoid large predators, and shelters species from heavy currents (or as we think of it on land, heavy winds).
+This understanding that ecology is interconnected and relational is fundamental—the demise of one species can potentially affect others.
+Positively working in one area can have unexpected cascading effects on others.
+Students started to grasp that what we do onshore can drastically impact kelp forests in the ocean.

 Bodystorming as an educational tool is well documented.
-Acting and imagining through pretend scenarios allows us to attempt at empathizing with others, and helps build a clearer picture of the context we imagine working in.
-For us it is a first step to get design students out of the studio, into immersive spaces, and really thinking about ecology.
-Students start to imagine what is below the surface.
-They imagine rockfish hiding in burrows, or killer whales diving into kelp beds to reach otters and salmon.
-If we take these charades and give them a design focus, we can generate a wealth of questions.
-How does being in the water change how I think about this context?
+Acting and imagining through pretend scenarios offer us opportunities to attempt to empathize with others, humans or otherwise, and helps build a clearer picture of the context we imagine working in.
+For us, designers and educators, it is a first step to get design students out of the studio, into immersive spaces, and think about ecology in a personal and embodied way.
+Students start to imagine what is below the surface; they imagine rockfish hiding in burrows, or killer whales diving into kelp beds to reach otters and salmon.
+If we take these charades and give them a design focus, we can generate a wealth of questions: How does being in the water change how I think about this context?
 How does kelp move when tides, wind and current combine?
 How does kelp attach itself to rocks?
 How does kelp grow over time?
 How can I design to help find these answers?

-Whether they were used as a research method or a teaching method, these cards provided us an opportunity to build empathetic resonance with the natural world.
-All of these games link species in an ecological web, where food, shelter, and where mutual, symbiotic, or predatory relationships can be discussed.
-But interestingly enough it opens the door to other conversations that might be relevant for designers.
+Whether used as a research or teaching method, these three iterations of species cards provided us with an opportunity to build empathetic resonance with the natural world.
+All of these prompts helped us understand species within their ecological web, where food, shelter, and mutual, symbiotic, or predatory relationships can be discussed.
 Species cards and role play are shown to mobilize the enthusiasm of students when teaching design for biodiversity.